untraceablez/foundry-k3s/foundryvtt/README.md

 ### Configuration Files (S3 & Certificates)

 You can optionally configure S3 storage for assets and/or SSL certificates.
-These files will be mounted to `/data/Config` where Foundry expects them.
+These files will be mounted at the paths where Foundry expects them:
+- S3 config: `/data/Config/s3-config.json`
+- SSL certificate: `/data/Config/certificates/cert`
+- SSL private key: `/data/Config/certificates/key`

 #### S3 Configuration